What is it?

 What will happen?

-If you or someone you care for is being evacuated from the CMC, the medical team there will request an aircraft and will inform the dispatcher of the nature of the illness, where you will be treated in the south, and if there will be an escort travelling.
+If you or someone you care for is being evacuated from the CMC, the medical team there will request an aircraft and will inform the dispatcher of the nature of the illness, where you will be treated in the south, and if there will be a caregiver travelling.
 The air ambulance will fly to your community as soon as possible.

 Once the plane arrives in your community, its medical team will go to the CMC to prepare you for transport, advise you of the transfer process, and then take you to the airport.